bamps53/imet/README.md

 - Tag Relevance Prediction

 ## 6th place
--  adjust the threshold for each image according to the max probability of that image
+-  (Done)adjust the threshold for each image according to the max probability of that image

 ## 9th place
 - knowledge Distillation